lift/framework/README.md

 ## License

 Lift is open source software released under the **Apache 2.0 license**.
-You must be a committer with signed comitter agreement to submit patches.
-You can learn more about Lift's comitter policy on the Lift website.
+You must be a committer with signed committer agreement to submit patches.
+You can learn more about Lift's committer policy on the Lift website.

 ## Continuous Integration